The-Wishlist-Co/docs/customersvcApi.md

 ```

-## Look up  Customers by email/mobile/phone/firstName/lastName
+## Retrieve Customers by email/mobile/phone/firstName/lastName
-Returns a list of  customers  from a specific Store while passing the email/mobile/phone/firstName/lastName as a Query params in the endpoint.
-The Tenant authentication maps to a Store.
+Returns a list of customers based on email/mobile/phone/firstName/lastName.
+A record is returned only if all of the given criteria are matched.

-If the customers does not exist, this method returns a empty list.
+If no customers exist, this method returns a empty list.

 Endpoint: ```/api/v2/customers/search```